YaRN: Efficient Context Window Extension of Large Language Models: Experiments

-To test degradation of model performance under context extension, we evaluated our models using this suite and compared it to established scores for the Llama 2 baselines as well as publicly available PI and "NTK-aware" models.
-The results are summarized in Table \ref{tab:open_llm}.
+To test the degradation of models' short context performance under context extension, we evaluated our Llama~2 and 32k LLaMA 7B models using this suite and compared it to established scores for the baselines.
+The results are summarized in Table~\ref{tab:open_llm} and Table~\ref{tab:open_llm_128k}.
+More results for Llama~2 models are shown in Appendix~\ref{appendix:standard}.

 We observe that there is minimal performance degradation between the YaRN models and their respective Llama 2 baselines.
-We also observe that there was on average a 0.49\% drop in scores between the YaRN $s=16$ and $s=32$ models.
-From this we conclude that the the iterative extension from 64k to 128k results in negligible performance loss.
+Some variance is to be expected as the PG19 dataset~\citep{Rae2020Compressive} we used for fine-tuning is very different from the original pre-training datased used for LLaMA and Llama~2 models.
+We also observe that there was on average a 0.49\% drop in scores between the YaRN $s=16$ and $s=32$ models and can conclude that the the iterative extension from 64k to 128k results in negligible performance loss.